- Renew a License

 Begin Your Application

 Documents submitted with your application will not be returned.
-Keep a copy of your completed application, all attachments, and your check or money order.
-Do not send cash.
+Keep a copy of your completed application, all attachments, and your payment.

 A massage establishment license is valid for two years.